JetBrains/Qodana/topics/qodana-azure-pipelines.md

 ### Qodana Cloud

 To send analysis results to Qodana Cloud, all you need to do is to specify the `QODANA_TOKEN` environment variable in the build configuration.
-If you are using a Qodana Cloud instance other than https://qodana.cloud/, override it by declaring the `QODANA_ENDPOINT` variable.
+If you are using a Qodana Cloud instance other than https://qodana.cloud/, override it by declaring the `QODANA_ENDPOINT` environment variable.

 <snippet id="azure-pipelines-qodana-cloud">